 | Approval rate for SMEs | Below 10% | Around 30% |

 Perspective from DPS.MEDIA: Vietnamese SMEs often face difficulties when applying for verification themselves due to a lack of media data.
-Therefore, combining a short-term digital press campaign and developing personas on TikTok will help significantly increase the approval rate.
-A typical case is the Jolen cafe chain – we helped them make a breakthrough by achieving the blue tick in just 45 days, thanks to a PR strategy with over 50 articles covering the F&B industry.
+Therefore, combining short-term digital press campaigns and developing personas on TikTok will help increase the approval rate significantly.
+A typical case is the Jolen coffee chain – we helped them create a breakthrough when achieving the blue tick after only 45 days, thanks to a PR strategy of more than 50 articles covering the F&B industry.

 Conditions and criteria for blue checkmark approval on Facebook compared to TikTok